DrazharLn/pracx/README.md

 ## Configuration

-PRACX will create it's own settings section in `Alpha Centauri.Ini`.
+PRACX will create it's own settings section in `Alpha Centauri.Ini` if it doesn't exist.
 Settings are generally configurable from the in-game menu too and will be reflected in this file.

 Here's an example with some settings changed: